-Lighting fixtures position and direction affects the modeling of forms.
-Side lighting intensifies modeling, front lighting flattens it.
-Light affects not only the surface and structure, but the ambiance.
-Position lighting fixture so that rhythms are created by light and shadow, reflection and diffusion, can impart an active dynamic effect to the atmosphere.
+Lighting fixtures position and direction affect the modeling of forms.
+Side lighting intensifies modeling; front lighting flattens it.
+Light affects not only the surface and structure but the ambiance.
+Position lighting fixture so that rhythms are created by light and shadow, reflection, and diffusion, can impart a powerful dynamic effect to the atmosphere.

-To achieve a restful calm effect, use low brightness patterns but do emphasis dramatic points in the room to avoid a monotonous effect.
+To achieve a restful calm effect, use low brightness patterns but make emphasis dramatic points in the room to avoid a monotonous effect.

 For a romantic environment, one would employ low levels of lights, tinted on the warm side so that light flatters as it modulates our face and form, much like the feeling one gets when entering a candle lighted room.